jinhongm-umich/X-ray-influence/README.md

 # X-ray influence

-Latest release:

-This repository contains data and analysis for the manuscript "Lab-scale X-ray exposure has no measurable impact on lithium-ion battery performance and lifetime", published in the Journal of the Electrochemical Society here.
+This repository contains data and analysis for the manuscript "Lab-scale X-ray exposure has no measurable impact on lithium-ion battery performance and lifetime", available on arXiv here.

+## Notebooks
+Use the "clean" notebooks to reproduce the plots.